 The last stage of the interview process is the decision-making meeting.
 This is where the interview team comes together to make a decision about hiring the candidate.

 Everyone involved in the interview should share their observations and evidence.
 The evidence from the technical assessment should form part of the discussion, alongside the candidate’s answers to behavioral questions.
 The discussion should center around evidence and observations to root out biases and opinions.
 This is also why each interview section should have at least two people present, to ensure a fair and unbiased assessment.

 After everyone has aired their evidence and observations, there should be time to discuss anything further.
 A decision-making process follows this.
 The goal is to decide whether to hire the candidate based on the presented evidence.

 If there is no consensus, then a discussion should be had based around the evidence.
 People may then change their minds based on the discussions.
 To avoid influencing based on hierarchy or bias always return to the evidence.

 If somebody still does not want to hire the candidate, then my suggestion is not to hire that person.
 Hiring candidates should be a democratic consensus based on available evidence.
 No consensus to hire, no hire.

 Communicate the decision to the candidate as soon as possible.
 Do not leave it too long though as good candidates don’t stay on the open market very long.

-The interview is a two-way process designed to give both the candidate and hiring teams information to make a decision.
+The technical interview is a two-way process designed to give both the candidate and hiring teams information to make a decision.
 As such, it’s important to create space for the candidate to ask questions, show off their skills and discuss technical aspects of the role with the hiring team.
 Equally, the interview is the best opportunity hiring managers have to see code being written and to ask relevant behavioral-based interview questions.

-An effective interview process can help you to keep the bar high whilst also ensure you hire the best technical talent.
+An effective technical interview process can help you to keep the bar high whilst also ensure you hire the best technical talent.